NewAddons/p2p-trade-bot-binance/README.md

 ### 📋 **Requirements:**

 - 🔑 **Binance API:** An active Binance API is required to connect the bot.
-- 🛡️ **P2P Merchant Account:** Ensure your Binance account is set up for P2P trading.
+- 🛡️ **P2P Merchant Verified Account:** Ensure your Binance account is set up for P2P trading with Merchant Verified.

 - ### ⚙️ **Key Features:**